A little info...

 On the flip side, as part of the NY recording scene, I was able to collaberate with notable producers such as The Holland Bros (Motown), Godfrey Diamond (Aerosmith), Russ Kunkel (Carly Simon, Jimmy Buffet), and Tony Maserati (David Bowie).

 As for live performance, I've had the good fortune of bringing my music to 42 U.S. states, 20 countries and six continents.

-2005 - I began an eight-year european residency.
-The first stop was Zurich, Switzerland which was soon to serve as a base for 12 european tours (and two Australian!) with bands like NYC's The HEALERS!, feat: Thomas Buck-Nasty as well as female Blues divas Shanna Waterstown and Justina Lee Brown.
+2005 - I began an eight-year European residency.
+The first stop was Zurich, Switzerland which was soon to serve as a base for 12 european tours (two Australian!) with bands like NYC's The HEALERS!, feat: Thomas Buck-Nasty as well as female Blues divas Shanna Waterstown and Justina Lee Brown.

 2008 - I took a short break from Europe and headed to Austin, TX where I participated in a three-month tour with Delta Groove recording artist Mike Zito for his debut record "Today."
 The album reached #11 on the Billboard Blues Charts.

-2009 - After hitching up in Zurich with Italy's premier Swing band Sugar Pie & The Candymen, I took off to Milan.
-There, with the Italian band I engaged in numerous european concerts and played bass on / co-wrote six tracks of the band's Irma Records release "Waiting for The One."
+2009 - After hitching up in Zurich with Italy's premier Swing band, Sugar Pie & The Candymen, I took off to Milan.
+There, with the band I engaged in numerous European concerts and played bass on / co-wrote six tracks of the band's Irma Records release "Waiting for The One."

 I'm currently the touring bassist for Cyril Neville & Swamp Funk as well as Cyril's Reggae and Worldbeat ensemble The Uptown Allstars.
 With this latter group I recently did a tour of South Africa and plan to return in December for a more extensive tour of the continent